OIDC Single Sign-On Custom Domain Replacement Steps (Deployment Plan URL Address Replacement Solution, No Longer Recommended)¶

 clientSecret: xxxx

-# The following is the custom configuration section (used for customizing various addresses in the oidc flow), which can be directly copied
+# The following is the custom configuration part (used to customize various addresses in the oidc process) Can be copied directly

 requestSet: